1 – Introduction

 So the LORD scattered them abroad from there over the face of all the earth, and they ceased building the city.

 However, this was not the end of the matter.
 The original city of Babel was a rather small-scale version of the kind of city system that rules our world nowadays, described long ago in Revelation 17-18.
 This Woman, the Great Harlot of modern times, is an elaborate extension of what human society, when detached from God’s presence, has done since the Beginning.
 She provides the “refuge” into which a person can hide from the presence of God and do his own thing.
 This is not freedom; it’s captivity by the forces of spiritual Darkness.
-But a person who comes under God’s control, is set free!
+But a person who comes under God’s control, he or she is free indeed!

 So, despite the fall of the Tower of Babel, people kept on building cities.
 One city in particular, Tyre, became a great commercial hub for many centuries.
 Known as the Phoenecian civilization, this city and its far-flung empire, consisting of a number of independent city-states, dominated trade throughout the Mediterranean world.

 In the 1400’s B.C., after Phoenecia had established her trading empire, she was obliged to become a province of the rising superpower (Beast) of the day, Egypt.
-This probably meant that Egypt herself was about to transform into the Harlot of the ancient world.
+This probably meant that Egypt herself was transforming into the Harlot of the ancient world.
+Indeed, the Pharaohs had by this time become oppressive rulers over the children of Israel (as we know from the Book of Exodus).

 Can Beast Empires Turn into Harlot Empires?